| |

 on three schemes which develop contact with

+new and younger audiences.
 The BBC Proms: out & about events in May and

 June with the BBC Symphony Orchestra and BBC Concert